paralkardhananjay/Bike-Sharing-Demand-Prediction-D-Paralkar/README.md

 Different models can be explored, including traditional statistical models (e.g., ARIMA), regression models, decision trees, ensemble methods, and neural networks.
 The choice of the model depends on the specific requirements and characteristics of the bike demand data.

-During model training, hyperparameters (e.g., learning rate, regularization parameters) are tuned to optimize the model's performance.
+During model training, hyperparameters (e.g., learning rate, and regularization parameters) are tuned to optimize the model's performance.
 Cross-validation techniques, such as k-fold cross-validation, can be employed to assess model performance and avoid overfitting.

 Evaluation and Model Selection: